Search-Based Software Engineering and AI Foundation Models: Current Landscape and Future Roadmap: Integrating SBSE and FMs

-In software testing, graphical user interface (GUI) testing presents a compelling application for integrating SBSE and FMs.
+In software testing, graphical user interface (GUI) testing presents a compelling application for integrating SBSE (involving \fullref{SB-S1} and \fullref{SB-S2}) and FMs (utilizing \fullref{FM-S1} and \fullref{FM-S4}).
 Modern software applications are designed with advanced GUIs to facilitate user-friendly interactions.
 GUI testing is essential to ensure functionality, visual consistency, compatibility, and usability.
 The available tools for GUI testing, like GUITAR~\cite{nguyen2014guitar} and Selenium~\cite{bruns2009selenium} require test scripts to execute tests.
 Therefore, combining SBST with MMs, which possess mixed-mode capabilities, such as textual and graphical elements, presents an intriguing direction for future research.